Warhammer 40,000: Dawn of War – Dark Crusade: Campaign

 The expansion features a "Risk-based strategic layer", a campaign including a "meta-map", similar to that in Westwood Studios's Dune games as opposed to the programmed, linear storylines of previous versions.
 Due to this lack of linearity, there is no plot aside from the opening cinematic; rather, as the player conquers various opposing factions the game provides a narrative specific to whom the player has conquered.
 If the player wins the campaign, a cinematic is played that depends on which faction the player was controlling.

 The player may pick a faction to play as, and then engages in turn-based combat with the other A.I.-controlled factions.
 There are multiple provinces, which are conquered by fighting a regular skirmish match over them.
 These may either give a special bonus or supply special 'honour guard' units, which are powerful, non-trainable versions of regular units.
 They may only be made on the main battlefield overview screen, and, like provincial reinforcements, cost planetary requisition, a resource gained on a per-turn basis based on how many provinces the player controls.
 Honour guard units transfer over provinces and may be used repeatedly.
 There are also seven 'Stronghold' provinces that function as bases for respective factions; these are made like more traditional campaign games, with multiple secondary and primary objectives that vary from faction to faction.

 Also, a race's commander unit may be upgraded with special "wargear", unique, customizable upgrades that vary by race.
 These are awarded at battle milestones, ranging from a certain amount of kills to conquering many provinces.

 Campaign scenarios are persistent, meaning that all player structures are 'saved' when a game is won.
-For example, if a player builds a base and conquers a province, only to have a neighbouring faction attack aforementioned province, the player will start out with his previous base, with the exception of having no technology researched.
-Also, the CPU always starts out in the same spot, rather than being random.
-If you build a defense around the CPU's starting point and it's too close, it will be removed at the beginning of the defense match.
+For example, if a player builds a base and conquers a province, only to have a neighbouring faction attack aforementioned province, the player will start out with all the buildings of the previous base, as well as any building upgrades.
+However, the player's researched technologies will not be carried over and must be reacquired.
+The AI always begin with their bases at the same location on the map, with the exact number of bases and the buildings they contain dependent on their strength level and progression into the Campaign.
+If the player has previously built structures near the location of an enemy base, these structures may be cleared to make room for the AI's starting structures.
 Players may also choose to garrison provinces with units that are instantly available should the province be attacked.
 These are bought with planetary requisition.